circle AS SYMBOL ☉ ancient phenomenon ☉ sacred geometry ☉ CREATIVE PRACTICE

 Contemporary Mandala Practice

-The mandala has carried a great deal of meaning throughout time and I believe that integrating this symbol into the creative practice of today can help us process and express much our human experience in a complex world.
+The mandala has carried a great deal of meaning throughout time and I believe that integrating this symbol into the creative practice of today can help us process and express much of our human experience in a complex world.

 Using its inherent symbolism we can manifest a new way of seeing – one that is truly non-divisive, and yet which recognises the truth of the fragmentation that abounds in our contemporary environment.